 #2 An inspirational leader focuses on one thing

 The list of businesses that have achieved extraordinary results through the power of one thing is endless.
-Those organisations of course have many products and services, but the inspirational leaders that run them never allow their people to forget the one thing that ultimately makes them great.
+Those organisations have many products and services, but the inspirational leaders that run them never allow their people to forget the one thing that ultimately makes them great.

-Focus on one thing
+Focus on one thing.

 What’s your one thing?